Saturday, October 26, 2019, from 9:00 am – 3:00 pm. Registration starts at 8:30 am.

 Fall Symposium: Intergeneration Cultural Trauma and the Racial Complex

-Examining how Jungian psychology initially failed to engage African Americans, and continuing through the modern use of the Shadow in language and imagery, Brewster creates space for a multidimensional exploration of race and racism in America.
+Examining how Jungian psychology initially failed to engage African Americans, and continuing this exploration through the modern use of the Shadow in language and imagery, Brewster creates space for a multidimensional exploration of race and racism in America.
 Her work expands our understanding of the negative impact of racism in American psychology, beginning a dialogue and proposing how we might change our thinking and behaviors to create a twenty-first-century Jungian psychology that recognizes an American multicultural psyche and a positive African American culture.

 Mothering Slaves, the Intergenerational Orphan and Cultural Trauma